‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 By Karina Tsui, CNN

-(CNN) — Terrie Morin, 60, and her husband, Dave, were at the barber shop when they heard about a raging wildfire making headway toward their Camarillo home on Wednesday morning.
+(CNN) — Terrie Morin, 60, and her husband, Dave, were at a barber shop when they heard about a raging wildfire making headway toward their Camarillo home on Wednesday morning.

 The couple were hosting two guests at the time, but because their guests worked late, Morin suspected they slept through the residence’s fire alarms.